 Ascend will make every effort to maintain clinical standards and provide consistent group, individual, and family therapy sessions as regularly scheduled.

-- Ascend is encouraging all contract group facilitators to run their groups via Zoom.
+- Ascend is encouraging all contract group facilitators to run their groups via Zoom if there is a positive COVID-19 staff member or client.
 This will enable our clients to continue to receive the best possible care in the safest setting.

-- Ascend is requiring all family therapy sessions to be conducted via the telephone and Zoom.
+- Ascend is requiring all family therapy sessions to be conducted via the telephone and Zoom while there is a positive COVID-19 staff member or client residing in the home.

-- Ascend will temporarily suspend all upcoming family day programming and in lieu of groups will offer individual parenting support and coaching sessions via Zoom.
+- Ascend will temporarily suspend all upcoming in-person family day programming and facilitate via Zoom.

 Due to increased concern over potential client illness, Ascend will adopt the following procedures as advised by our medical director.

-- Any client whose symptoms escalate to include cough, fever, and difficulty breathing will be taken to the emergency room and will subsequently need to be temporarily discharged from the facility until a medical clearance can be provided
+- Any client whose symptoms escalate to include cough, fever, and difficulty breathing will be taken to the ER and Ascend will follow MD recommendations

 - All potential clients will be required to complete a COVID-19 comprehensive questionnaire prior to approval to admit.